-Here is a list of 18 must-try food in Goa -
+Here is a list of 18 Must-Try Dishes That Exemplify Food of Goa

 Chicken Xacuti consists of poppy seeds and Kashmiri red chillies.
 This is yet another Portuguese influenced famous Goan food.
 The Goan curry consists of chicken, potatoes, onions, coconuts, chillies, and other spices.
 Kashmiri chillies are specifically used as they give intense hot flavour and also give colour to the dish.
 This is one of the most popular Goan Food.

 5. Shark Ambot TikAmbot Tik is a Portuguese influenced Goan food.
 'Ambot' means sour and 'tik' means spicy.
 Red chillies (Kashmiri) are used to add spice to the dish and Kokum (Garcinia indicia) is used to make the dish taste sour.
 Shark fish is diced and tossed with onions, tomatoes and masala.

 'Soro' is a Konkani word that translates to alcohol or liquor.
 Sorpotel (also known as sarapatel) is a famous food of Goa.
 Pork and beef or mutton liver are used for this dish.
 The meat is parboiled and the fat is fried.
 Onions, garlic and the masala prepared are added along with other spices and herbs.
 Sorpotel can be consumed any time of the day, however, some people prefer it to have it for breakfast.

 This dish is a stew of red beans and pork.
 Goan feijoada is a Portuguese influenced recipe.
 Salted pork, masala and red beans are combined and fried to prepare this dish.
 Coconut milk may be added instead of water for the gravy as coconut milk will add a unique flavour and give a thicker consistency.
 Goan feijoada is served with rice or pois.